Transforming Lives Through Companionship Services for Seniors

 Beyond Loneliness: The Role of Companionship in Senior Health

-Because chronic loneliness doesn’t just feel bad—it shortens lives.
-It increases the risk of dementia, depression, heart disease, and hospitalization (Holt-Lunstad et al., 2015).
+Why does this matter?
+Chronic loneliness doesn’t just feel bad—it shortens lives.
+It raises the risk of dementia, depression, heart disease, and hospitalization (Holt-Lunstad et al., 2015).
 Companionship isn’t fluff.
-It’s prevention.
+It’s a form of prevention.

-Engagement through music, games, and memory prompts
+Engagement through music, games, and memory prompts.

-Light housekeeping and meal prep
+Light housekeeping and meal preparation.

-Emotional presence—someone who sees the whole person, not just a list of tasks
+Emotional presence—someone who sees the whole person, not just a list of tasks.

 Why Companionship Services for Seniors Matter for Caregiver Wellness